 For this Tween Gift Guide, I had in mind the big kids — in the 8-12 years old age range.
 Me and my kids came up with a ton of great ideas for you.
 There are 33 gifts on the list, and thirteen of them are $15 or less.
 Many things on the list would make good stocking stuffers too.
 Ready?
 Here goes…

 34 Top Gifts for Tweens

-Harmonica. $7.
-Another great stocking stuffer.
-There are high quality, expensive harmonicas out there.
-This one is more of a beginner version.
-They can treat it as a novelty or toy, or if they like it as an instrument, and start figuring out songs (youtube has tutorials), you can upgrade them later.
+Harmonica. $11.
+A great stocking stuffer.
+They can treat it as a novelty or toy, or if they like it as an instrument, and start figuring out songs (youtube has tutorials), you can upgrade them to an even fancier version later.

 Digital Piggy Bank. $11.
 This hits a sweet spot between high and low tech.
 Ultimately, it’s just a jar for their coins, but the fact that it can total the amount inside?
 That’s pretty darn inviting.

 Shoot the Moon. $33.
 Think of it as one of the first video games.
 (Adults and teens love this one too!)

 Illuminated Globe. $50.
 It’s pretty.
 It’s practical.
 Have it plugged in and glowing under the tree on Christmas morning and it is sure to bring a gasp of wonder.

 Solar Robot Building Toy. $32.
 It’s designed for building early STEM skills.

 Cotton Jump Rope. $15.
 Pair it with a Jump Rope Rhymes Book.
 And buy 2 if they want to learn double dutch.
 (This is also a great family gift.
 It’s a group activity — two people need to swing the rope, and then 1 or more can jump at one time.)

 Leather Slippers. $30.
 Don’t these look cozy?